 - The most common hour in the day for tornados to hit Illinois is about 5 p.m.

 - The most common month for Illinois tornados is April.

 - Central and Southeast Illinois are the most likely to be affected by tornados.

-It’s important to note that tornados can happen any time of the day and any time of the year.
-Make sure your loved ones in Illinois are protected by letting our expert technicians install a custom tornado shelter like our above ground tornado shelters.
+It’s important to note that tornados can happen in Illinois any time of the day and any time of the year.
+Make sure your loved ones are protected by letting our expert technicians install a custom tornado shelter like our above ground tornado shelters.
 Request more information today!